-A complete foot and lower limb examination will be undertaken, checking your vascular status, nerves, soft tissue and bones of the feet as well as foot function and footwear.
+A complete foot and lower limb examination will be undertaken, checking your vascular status, nerves, soft tissue and bones.
+Further assessment of your foot function and footwear will also be done.

-We will then focus on the problem you have described, providing you with a diagnosis and if necessary refer you for further investigations, such as an ultrasound or X-ray, if there are any concerns.
+We will then focus on the problem you have described, providing you with a diagnosis.
+If necessary you will be refer for further investigations, such as an ultrasound or X-ray.

-During your consultation, specific education will be provided about your condition including the reason behind your pain or symptoms, treatment options and preventative strategies to help keep you symptom free.
+During your consultation, specific education will be provided about your condition, including the reason behind your pain or symptoms.
+Treatment options and preventative strategies will be given to help keep you symptom free.

 What to bring to your first podiatry appointment?

 Please bring anything to your appointment that you feel will assist with your diagnosis and treatment.
-This may include referral letters, current medication list, footwear and any relevant test results such as X-rays or ultrasound reports.
+This includes referral letters, current medication list, footwear and relevant test results, such as X-rays or ultrasound reports.

-We recommend you wear loose, comfortable clothing that will not restrict movement and enable us to see and assess your lower limbs.
+We recommend wearing loose, comfortable clothing that will not restrict movement.
+This will enable us to see and assess your lower limbs and feet properly.

-The day before your consultation, you will receive an sms reminder or if you do not have a mobile our reception staff will confirm your appointment or leave a message if they are unable to contact you.
+The day before your consultation, you will receive an sms reminder.
+If you do not have a mobile phone our reception staff will call to confirm your appointment or leave a message if they are unable to contact you.
 Please feel free to contact us for confirmation, if you have not received a reminder.